luigi-ichi/nori-vim/README.md

 *\* Nori-vim because it is a Hidamari Sketch reference (Nori is quite the techie tenant of Hidamari-sō just like us!)*, but it does have a ring to it like Neovim! 🤭

-👉 Version **1.1.0** (03/29/2025)
+*** This branch houses the older major version 1 where it is all configured with Vimscript instead of Lua*** 👉 Version **1.1.0** (03/29/2025)

 ---